Iran vote draws hard core, leaves reformists cold

 “I‘m not voting.
 It’s not a free election,” said a 29-year-old teacher who gave her name as Sara, in the northwestern city of Urumiyeh.

 Most Iranians are Shi‘ites, with some Sunni Muslims.
-Five assembly seats are reserved for officially recognized minority sects - Armenian and Assyrian Christians, Jews and Zoroastrians.
+Five assembly seats are reserved for officially recognised minority sects - Armenian and Assyrian Christians, Jews and Zoroastrians.

 “I have not decided yet.
 I am a bit disappointed over the 2009 vote but as a member of a religious minority I also want to have a voice in parliament,” said Tina Safavian, an Armenian, in the northwestern city of Ardebil.